Vic Sotto: Personal life

-Vic Sotto married actress Dina Bonnevie in 1982 and had two children, Danica and Oyo.
-The married couple broke up in 1986 after Vic and their marriage was annulled in 1992.
+Sotto married actress Dina Bonnevie in 1982 and had two children, one of whom is actor Oyo Boy Sotto.
+The married couple broke up in 1986 before their marriage was annulled in 1992.
 Actress Coney Reyes joined Eat Bulaga! in 1982 as Chiqui Hollman's replacement.
-During her hosting stint, Coney and Vic married together and had a son named Vico Sotto.
+During her hosting stint, Coney and Vic had a relationship and had a son, politician Vico Sotto.
 Angela Luz was a one-time leading lady for Vic in the television series Okay Ka, Fairy Ko when they got together sometime after he broke up with Coney Reyes.
-Angela Luz gave birth to Vic Sotto's fourth child, Paulina.
+Luz gave birth to Vic Sotto's fourth child.

-Vic also had relationships with his fellow Eat Bulaga! co-hosts Christine Jacob in the early 1990s and Pia Guanio in the late 2000s, but both ended in a breakup.
-While Christine Jacob quit hosting Eat Bulaga! after ending the relationship, Pia Guanio decided to stay in the show.
+He also had relationships with his fellow Eat Bulaga! co-hosts, Christine Jacob in the early 1990s and Pia Guanio in the late 2000s, but both ended in breakups.
+Jacob quit hosting Eat Bulaga! after ending the relationship, and Guanio stayed in the show.

-Eventually, Vic married young actress Pauleen Luna, who is also an Eat Bulaga! co-host.
-They were married on 2016 and have one child Tallitha Maria, who is the youngest of Sotto's five children.
+Eventually, he married actress Pauleen Luna, who is also an Eat Bulaga! co-host.
+Their age gap is thirty-four years.
+They were married on January 30, 2016, at Saint James the Great Parish Church, in Ayala Alabang, and have two daughters.

-Sotto also has nine grandchildren (three from Danica, five from Oyo, and one from Paulina).